I get asked all the time if my EasyLunchboxes work for adult lunches. The answer?

 From Marla of Family Fresh Cooking:

-Mom Becka of Just a Bunch of Momsense packed lunches for herself and 2 hungry teenagers for this day on the river:
+Mom Becka packed lunches for herself and 2 hungry teenagers for this day on the river:

 Leftovers make the best lunches!
 Here’s a very hearty meal from Corey of Family Fresh Meals: